Enhanced Interactive Header | Animal Liberation

 A Failure to Act

-Despite being contacted in writing on multiple occasions with clear evidence of policy violations, Tripadvisor's response was slow, unprofessional, and ultimately inadequate.
-After weeks of correspondence, their team failed to take meaningful action or provide a satisfactory explanation for why this venue continues to display a "Meets animal welfare guidelines" badge.
+Animal Liberation contacted Tripadvisor in writing on multiple occasions with clear evidence of its policy violations.
+Tripadvisor's response was slow and ultimately inadequate.
+Despite ongoing correspondence, their team failed to take meaningful action or provide a satisfactory explanation for why this venue continues to display a “Meets animal welfare guidelines” badge.

 04. The Result